abcsds/PythonWorkshop/README.md

  10. Functions:
   - Define a function for the power of 1.5
   - Define a function that replaces spaces in a file name for underscores
-  - Define a function you use in science (FFT?, SpearmanR?)

 # References